Photo: Dietmar Rabich / Wikimedia Commons

 Lisbon and the Alentejo, Portugal — Atlantic Soul

-Lisbon (the most beautiful capital in Southern Europe by common agreement — the extraordinary tiled buildings, the Moorish Alfama quarter, the Belém Tower, and the extraordinary fado music) combined with a night or two in the Alentejo (the wine region 2 hours east — the Herdade do Esporão wine estate, the walled city of Évora with its Roman temple) creates a Portugal honeymoon with both urban sophistication and rural tranquility.
+Lisbon (widely considered one of the most beautiful capitals in Southern Europe — tiled buildings, the Moorish Alfama quarter, the Belém Tower, and its fado music) combined with a night or two in the Alentejo (the wine region 2 hours east — the Herdade do Esporão wine estate, the walled city of Évora with its Roman temple) creates a Portugal honeymoon with both urban sophistication and rural tranquility.

 Best for: Couples who want the most relaxed and most affordable honeymoon in Western Europe — Lisbon is genuinely more affordable than Paris, Rome, or Barcelona.